 As well as the more scientific side, those who study CE will get to develop their design skills, particularly computer-aided design.
-Project work is central to the subject, meaning that in the latter years of your degree you will be able to complete your own design projects individually or within a team.
+Project work is central to the subject, meaning that in the latter years of your degree, you will be able to complete your design projects individually or within a team.

-Those who study CE may also have opportunities to participate in field trips and complete industry placements, either as a ‘year in industry’ or for shorter periods.
+Those who study CE may also have opportunities to participate in field trips and complete industry placements, either as a ‘year in industry or for shorter periods.

-Learn Bridge mechanics, structural analysis, and moment distribution methods are all a part of the civil engineer’s skill set.
+Learn Bridge mechanics, structural analysis, and moment distribution methods are part of the civil engineer’s skill set.
 Whether you need help brushing up on the technical aspects of the job, or an introduction to software like AutoCAD and Revit, there are online courses for you.